mjpernot/mysql-clone/README.md

 # Features:
   * Clone a MySQL database from another MySQL database.
-  * Integrate the clone database into a replication set.
+  * Integrate the clone database into a replica set.
   * Include or remove GTID from the transfer.